-5.4.4 Procedure for market activities restoration
+5.4.4 Procedure for restoration of market activities

-This article gives a procedure to be used during restoration of market activities.
-Paragraph 1 describes conditions which must be fulfilled before a TSO can restore a market activity.
+Article 35 gives a procedure to be used during restoration of market activities.
+Paragraph 1 describes that a TSO restores a market activity in consultation with its NEMO(s) and neighbouring TSOs.
 Paragraph 2 describes TSO-coordination in case a TSO would like to restore TSO-processes.
 TSOs do have a bit more flexibility when restoring TSO processes because sometimes the processes are a precondition for a market activity to run.

+Paragraph 3 states that each NEMO shall launch the restoration of the relevant Intraday and/or Day Ahead Market Coupling Process after being informed by the TSO that the TSO processes are restored again.
 GL CACM and NC FCA gives TSOs the right to curtail cross zonal allocated capacities in case of an emergency or force majeure situation.
-In addition to these options TSOs can use three strategies to find the correct amount of Cross Zonal Capacities: use the already existing calculated Cross Zonal Capacities, launch a regional capacity calculation process applicable in Normal and Alert States in accordance with GL CACM and use values TSO defines based on the actual physical network conditions (paragraph 3).
+In addition to these options TSOs can use three strategies to find the correct amount of Cross Zonal Capacities: use the already existing calculated Cross Zonal Capacities, launch a regional capacity calculation process applicable in Normal and Alert States in accordance with GL CACM and use values TSO defines based on the actual physical network conditions (paragraph 4).
 The latter possibility means using the Cross Zonal values that have been used by TSOs during the restoration process to help re-energise each other systems.
 It is quite common for Market activities to be performed crossing borders of Member States as is reflected in, for example, the day ahead and intraday market coupling mechanisms.
-When only a part of a region must be suspended it might be necessary for the TSOs of this region to launch a partial market decoupling, whilst taking into account the procedures that have been established by the participants of the market coupling projects (paragraph 4).
+Paragraph 5 states that NEMOs also have the possibility to start a partial day ahead and/or intraday market coupling